Windows 11 has matured into a fantastic modern operating system and there's never been a better time to move up to the latest OS.

 Apps now work much more like regular desktop programs.
 They have minimise, maximise, restore and close buttons, and can be resized (to a degree) and organised however you like.

 If you've still lost track of a program in the mass of open windows, a new Task Spaces feature can help.
-Click its taskbar button and you'll see thumbnails for everything running now, a little like OS X's Mission Control - just click something to switch to it.
+Click its taskbar button and you'll see thumbnails for everything running now, a little like MacOS's Mission Control - just click something to switch to it.

 Better still, Task Spaces also supports virtual desktops.
 Add extra desktops as required and it'll display thumbnails of each one, making it easy to identify whatever you're after and switch to it.

-Remember Windows 11 Home OEM is intended for installation on a new or clean PC only, ideal for building your own PC, getting Windows 11 installed on an old PC (check whether it's Windows 11 compatible, first) or simply starting from scratch or as a Windows operating system for your Mac either via Boot Camp or as a virtual PC.
+With Windows 11 Home OEM is ideal for building your own PC, getting Windows 11 installed on an old PC (check whether it's Windows 11 compatible, first) or simply starting from scratch or as a Windows operating system for your Intel* Mac either via Boot Camp or as a virtual PC.
 You could also setup a dual-boot Linux/Windows system, too.

 If you're planning to install Windows 11 on your old PC, remember to check it's compatible first, before purchasing.